coreeng/knowledge-platform/reference-application-java/README.md

 ### Support for Kubernetes
-Helm charts have been created for ref-app and it's dependencies that deploy the reference-app and DB.
+Helm charts have been created for the reference-app and it's dependencies that deploy the reference-app and DB.
 There are chart tests that execute both the NFT and Functional tests.
 Some parameters like the registry still need to be manually changed, like the `registry` (with localhost as default) inside the Makefile.
 After that you can run the commands:

 ```shell
 make docker-build-push-all
 make helm-deploy
 make helm-test
 ```
-You can also pass registry at runtime as an argument to Makefile, for ex:
+You can also pass the registry at runtime as an argument to Makefile, for ex:
 ```
 REGISTRY=minikube:5000 make <target you want to execute>
 ```